aizardar/Dimensionality-reduction-using-t-SNE/index.md

 This notebook is associated with the research article "Effect of chemical disorder on the magnetic anisotropy in L10 FeNi from first principles calculations".
-For further explanation of the plots below, please refer to the original article.
+For further explanation of the plots below, please refer to the [original article]{https://arxiv.org/pdf/2111.12492.pdf}.

 We define the Orbital Moment Anisotropy (OMA) = $L_{[001]} - L_{[100]}$, where $L_{[001]}$ and $L_{[100]}$ are the total orbital moments when the magnetization lies along the $[001]$ and $[100]$ directions, respectively.